 Management recognizes that unfavorable conditions can materially affect the assumptions used in the determination of value-in-use.
-An increase of 11.22% discount rates, or a reduction of growth rates by 2.36% would give a value-in-use equal to the carrying amount of the cash generating units.
+An increase of 23.7% in discount rate, or a reduction of growth rates by 2% would give a value-in-use equal to the carrying amount of the cash generating units.

 The recoverable amounts have been based on value-in-use calculations using cash flow projections from forecasts provided by management covering a five-year period.
-Cash flows beyond the five-year period are extrapolated using a steady growth rates of 3.00%.
+Cash flows beyond the five-year period are extrapolated using a growth rate of 3.00%.

-Impairment loss of ₱2.63 million was recognized in 2023, and nil in 2022 and 2021.
+Impairment loss of ₱2.63 million was recognized in 2023, and nil in 2024 and 2022.

-As of December 31, 2023 and 2022 the outstanding balance of goodwill pertains to the following CGUs:
+As of December 31, 2024 and 2023, the outstanding balance of goodwill amounting to ₱45.59 million pertains to Storm Technologies, Inc.